risc0/zeth/README.md

-  run      Run the block creation process inside the executor prove    Provably create blocks inside the zkVM verify   Verify a block creation receipt op-info  Output debug information about an optimism block help     Print this message or the help of the given subcommand(s)
+  run      Run the block creation process inside the executor prove    Provably create blocks inside the zkVM verify   Verify a block creation receipt help     Print this message or the help of the given subcommand(s)

 Options: